nicholsons/comp0034_week5/exercises/3_testing_dash.md

 ## Create the dash app

 The boilerplate code suggests that you define and create the app in every test case.
 This would lead to a lot of repetition and become difficult to maintain.
-Instead we will create the app by using the `create_app` function which is in the application_runners module:
+Instead we will create the app by using the `import_app` function which is in the application_runners module:

 ```python